PyCQA/redbaron/docs/other.rst

     red[0].value.filtered()

-Note: the fact that it's a tuple that is returned will probably evolve in the futur into a node list proxy or something like that, I just don't have the time to do something better right now.
+Note: the fact that it's a tuple that is returned will probably evolve in the future into a node list proxy or something like that, I just don't have the time to do something better right now.

 .indentation